ibm-cloud-docs/storage-scale/vnic-info.md

 #### On Storage Cluster
 {: #on-storage-cluster}

 The logical subnet is visible under my address list.
-In the results below, you can find the destination hostnames of nodes and their corresponding destination IPs under the columns "hostname" and "idx."
+In the results, you can find the destination hostnames of nodes and their corresponding destination IPs under the columns "hostname" and "idx."

 For the storage cluster, scaling is configured on both primary and secondary IPs; hence, both primary and secondary IPs are visible in the results.
 For detailed information on each node, refer to the "Connection Details" section.
-The IpPair Table will display the source IP and destination IP.
+The IpPair Table displays the source IP and destination IP.
 {: note}

 ```